merge-api/merge-hris-ruby/docs/EmployeesApi.md

   page_size: 56, # Integer | Number of results to return per page.
   pay_group_id: 'pay_group_id_example', # String | If provided, will only return employees for this pay group
   personal_email: TODO, # String | If provided, will only return Employees with this personal email
+  remote_fields: 'employment_status', # String | Which fields should be returned in non-normalized form.
   remote_id: 'remote_id_example', # String | The API provider's ID for the given object.
   team_id: 'team_id_example', # String | If provided, will only return employees for this team.
   work_email: TODO, # String | If provided, will only return Employees with this work email